Why many visitors abandon because they don’t understand what they’ll get

 We find it useful to view a value proposition both ways—through the seller’s eyes and the buyer’s eyes—as two sides of the same coin.

-Three ways companies fail to communicate their benefits (and pros)
+Three ways companies fail to communicate their benefits (the pros)—and several ways to fix the problems

 1. Many companies don’t make it clear what the product or service does